DefectDojo/django-DefectDojo/DOCKER.md

 Building will tag the images with "x.y.z", then you can run the application based on a specific tagged images.

-Tags can be verified with:
+*  Tagged images can be seen with:
-*  Image tag:

 ```
 $ docker images